Thermodynamics of Einstein-Euler-Heisenberg Black Holes with Thermal Fluctuations and Nonlinear Electromagnetic Fields: Introduction

-In addition to the lack of the theoretical understanding behind the Sauter-Schwinger effect, when the electric field produced by a point electric charge was examined, the self-interaction was found to be not well defined, suggesting that classical electrodynamics required corrections.
+In addition to the lack of the theoretical understanding behind the Sauter-Schwinger effect, when the electric field produced by a point electric charge was examined, the self-interaction was found to be not well defined, suggesting that classical electrodynamics required corrections, although recent studies such as \cite{lopez2020electrodynamic,lopez2020stability} have demonstrated that the issue of infinite self-energy in Maxwell's electrodynamics can be mitigated through the use of extended charge distributions.
 To overcome the point charge singularity, a nonlinear modification was carried out by Born and Infeld \cite{born1934foundations}.
-Although the implementation of this modification resolved the singularity issue, the Born-Infeld model is still classified as a purely classical theory, since no quantum-mechanical principles are involved.
+While the implementation of this modification resolved the singularity issue, the Born-Infeld model is still classified as a purely classical theory, since no quantum-mechanical principles are involved.
 Some studies on the Born-Infeld theory can be found in \cite{born1934foundations,garcia1984type,fradkin1985non,salazar1987duality,gibbons1995electric,deser1998born,ayon1998regular}.
-The inclusion of quantum mechanics in the theory of electrodynamics took place with the work of Euler and Heisenberg \cite{Heisenberg:1936nmg} approximately two years after the proposal of the Born-Infeld model.
-Euler-Heisenberg nonlinear electrodynamics (NED) is currently considered as a promising model to refer to for describing the quantum corrections caused by strong electromagnetic fields.
-This model predicts that the vacuum will exhibit nonlinear properties such as vacuum polarisation and photon-photon scattering once exposed to strong electromagnetic fields.
-Furthermore, the integration of quantum corrections into the field of electrodynamics enables one to study the nonlinear terms that appear in the mathematical analysis of astrophysical phenomena involving strong electromagnetic fields, such as those experienced by neutron stars \cite{mosquera2004non,kim2011light}.\\
+The inclusion of quantum mechanics in the theory of electrodynamics took place with the work of Euler and Heisenberg \cite{Heisenberg:1936nmg} approximately two years after the proposal of the Born-Infeld model. {The one-loop effective Lagrangian was first calculated by Euler and Heisenberg \cite{Heisenberg:1936nmg}, and later by Weisskopf \cite{weisskopf1939self}, which was then extended to two loops by Ritus \cite{ritus1975lagrangian}.
+The nonlinear Euler-Heisenberg Lagrangian is the zero-frequency, infinite-wavelength limit of the general nonlinear effective Lagrangian of quantum electrodynamics (QED), which serves as the generating functional of one-photon-irreducible vertex functions.
+For a general discussion, see \cite{weinberg1995quantum}.Correspondingly, the vacuum polarisation and photon-photon scattering exposed to strong electromagnetic fields, which are obtained by differentiating Euler-Heisenberg Lagrangian over fields, are the small-momentum asymptotes of the needed functions.
+Polarisation tensor in an arbitrary constant field beyond the mass shell of a photon is calculated with one-loop accuracy within the Furry picture in \cite{batalin1971green} and the special case of a magnetic field taken alone is included in \cite{shabad1975photon}.
+For the same in a plane-wave field, one may refer to \cite{ritus1985quantum}.
+Although photon-photon scattering exists without the need of an external field, phenomena such as photon-photon merging or photon splitting do require an external field, and its calculation in a magnetic field using Euler-Heisenberg Lagrangian has been carried out by Birulas \cite{bialynicka1971nonlinear}.
+Furthermore, the significant contribution by S. Adler et al. \cite{adler1970photon}, which established results valid for finite photon momenta, has been widely utilised in understanding astrophysical phenomena in strong electromagnetic fields, including those encountered in neutron stars \cite{mosquera2004non,kim2011light}.
+It is also worthwhile to note that if the Euler-Heisenberg Lagrangian is truncated at any finite order of its Taylor expansion in powers of the field, the electromagnetic field energy of a point charge converges \cite{costa2015finite}.
+For general convergence conditions, one may see \cite{adorno2017quantum}.\\